-- Locate the generator in an area clear of fuels, dry grass or other combustible material.
+- Place the generator in an area clear of fuels, dry grass or other combustible material.

 - Ensure extension leads do not cross access tracks and are rated for external use.

 - Follow the manufacturer’s guidelines for safe operation of your generator.

 - Only operate generators in well ventilated areas outside of tents and sleeping spaces.

 - Be around whenever the generator is operating.